gtiwari-bidmc/LD_Score_Estimation_wiki/Genetic-Correlation.md

 	> python munge_sumstats.py --sumstats pgc.cross.BIP11.2013-05.txt --N 11810 --out bip -merge-alleles w_hm3.snplist

 These commands should take about 20 seconds each, though of course the precise time will vary from machine to machine.
 This will print a series of log messages to the terminal (described below), along with files, `scz.log`, `scz.sumstats.gz` and `bip.log`, `bip.sumstats.gz`. `munge_sumstats.py` will print warning messages labeled `WARNING` to the log file if it finds anything troubling.
 You can and should search your log files for warnings with the command `grep 'WARNING' *log`.
 It turns out there are no warnings for these data.

+Note that `munge_sumstats.py` interprets `A1` as the reference allele and that the `A1` column in the `.sumstats` file format refers to the reference allele.

 ## Reading the Log Files